 In Fig~\ref{Achieveable_Reg}, we report the optimal achievable trade-off between sum-AoI and sum-power consumption across the devices.
 This region is obtained by training the different schemes while sweeping the hyperparameter values $\lambda$.
 We recall that the hyperparameter $\lambda$ controls the weight of the power as compared to the AoI in the reward function (\ref{Reward_fn}).
 In particular, setting $\lambda \rightarrow 0$ minimizes the AoI only, resulting in a round-robin optimal policy.
 At the other extreme, setting a large value of $\lambda$ causes the UAV never to probe the devices, achieving the minimum power equal to zero, and the maximum AoI $A_{\max}=100$.
 This point is denoted as ``idle point'' the figure.
 The other curves represent the minimum sum-AoI achievable as a function of the sum-power.

-From Fig.~\ref{Achieveable_Reg}, we observe that the proposed MA-CIQR always achieves the best age-power trade-off with the least age and sum-power consumption within al the curves.
+From Fig.~\ref{Achieveable_Reg}, we observe that the proposed MA-CIQR always achieves the best age-power trade-off with the least age and sum-power consumption within all the curves.
 As in Fig. \ref{Convergence_Fig}, MA-DIQN and MA-QR-DIQN provide the worst performance due to their failure to handle the uncertainty arising from OOD actions.

 In the next experiment, we investigate the capacity of the proposed risk-sensitive scheme MA-CIQR-CVaR to avoid risky trajectories.
 As a first illustration of this aspect, Fig. \ref{Traj_Fig} shows two examples of trajectories obtained via MA-CIQR and MA-CIQR-CVaR.
-It is observed that the risk-neutral policies obtained by MA-CIQR take shortcuts through the risky area, while the risk-sensitive trajectories obtained via MA-CIQR-CVaR avoid entering the risky area.
+It is observed that the risk-neutral policies obtained by MA-CIQR take shortcuts through the risk area, while the risk-sensitive trajectories obtained via MA-CIQR-CVaR avoid entering the risk area.